Spaghetti & Meatball Pizza

 I just love it and its fun if you happen to have leftover spaghetti and meatballs you can easily turn it into a new fun meal with just a little effort.

-I love that there are many store local to me that sell fresh pizza dough.
+I love that there are many stores local to me that sell fresh pizza dough.
 You can certainly make your own if that is more convenient.

 With the pizza dough handled, now onto the spaghetti and meatballs.
 This is where I think it’s ok to save time on some things and not on others.
 Tomato sauce, well I like making my own, but have found recently that the canned tomatoes aren’t as always to my liking.
 The brand of tomatoes I used for years isn’t available where I am now, so I use a jar sauce, Barilla to be specific.
 Use the sauce of your choice.
 But trust me on this meatball; there is no substitute in my opinion on meatballs.
 They are worth the time making.
 I use an easy recipe and it doesn’t take very long.
 Actually start to finish on this pizza was about 45 minutes.
 I boiled the spaghetti, made the meatballs and cooked them, assembled the pizza and baked it.
 If you have leftover spaghetti and meatballs then really it’ll be about 15 minutes.
 I just love that!